 Creating an Effective School - PTC 101

-Facilitators: Julie Ryan and Barry Déquanne (Miami) Lee Fertig and Simon Gillespie (London 1) Sue Easton and James Dalziel (London 2)
+Facilitators: Julie Ryan and Barry Dequanne (Miami) Lee Fertig and Simon Gillespie (Rome 1) Sue Easton and James Dalziel (Rome 2)

 The international school has unique characteristics which compel its leaders to have a sharpened view of the big picture and skill set to match.
 This course offers the knowledge and skills for international school leaders to articulate a vision and design and implement a plan for an effective school that is focused on student learning.
 It addresses the ‘big picture’ of what international schools are and how leaders can optimize conditions to maximize learning through focusing on results.